sc6l6d3v/ratingbunny/docs/helcim-integration.md

 On success the backend stores the Helcim customer identifier, the provided card token and a snapshot of the subscription (plan ID, status, currency, next bill date, amount in cents).
+That snapshot is represented by the `HelcimSubSnapshot` case class inside the `/signup` logic; it captures what Helcim actually returned so later billing screens or reconciliation jobs never depend on client-supplied values.
 Any provisioning failure returns HTTP 500 with a generic `failed to provision billing` error message.

 ### Test with `curl`